 Returning students who have previously received financial aid are required to complete a renewal FAFSA.
 Please remember that the priority deadline is March 1.
 If this is the first time you are applying for financial aid at Salve Regina, refer to the section above for instructions.

+Returning students do not receive a financial aid award until all required information is received, and final grades are reported to our office.
 Actual award letters are sent to students who have submitted all of the documentation necessary for verification of their financial aid file.